mikehaertl/phpwkhtmltopdf/README.md

 [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/).

 **The [wkhtmltopdf](http://code.google.com/p/wkhtmltopdf/) binary must be installed and working on your system.**
-The static binary is preferred but it should also work with the non static version.
-In fact we provide a workaround that uses an xvfb buffer.
-See below for more details.
-You can also use `composer` to install the binaries from `h4cc/wkhtmltopdf-i386` or `h4cc/wkhtmltopdf-amd64`.
+See the section below for details.

 ## Quickstart